dagavrilov/rbs/README.md

 - Restore to the original state, ensuring operations on the backup device as soon as it becomes available/functional.
 - Thaw - completely unlocks block device lifecycle management operations.
 - Thin and thick volumes
-- Create, delete, mount, and dismount volumes.
+- Create, delete, mount, and unmount volume
-- Create, view, and delete volume frames.
+- Create, view, and delete volume
-- Create a volume from a volume snapshot.
+- Create a volume from a volume snapshot
-- Copy a machine behavior image to a volume.
+- Copy image to a volume
-- Copy a volume in a machine behavior image.
+- Copy a volume to image
-- Volume cloning.
+- Clone volume
 - Migrating a volume between storage hosts
-- Changing the block device type (reprint)
+- Retyping volume
-- Resizing a volume
+- Volime resizing
 - Compatibility with Python 3

 # Driver installation